uncomplicate/fluokitten/articles/getting_started.md

 ### Functors and fmap

 The basic categorical concepts concern contexts for data.
 One familiar data context is a sequence, for example one that represents several numbers.
-Suppuse we have a vanilla function that operates on numbers and we want to apply it to data without regard to the wrapper (context) that contains it.
+Suppose we have a vanilla function that operates on numbers and we want to apply it to data without regard to the wrapper (context) that contains it.
 Of course, Clojure already has a function that can reach inside the sequence and apply a function to each element -- the ubiquitous `map` function:

 ```clojure
 (map inc [1 2 3])